Habitat Initiatives & Enhancement

 Reef Darts

 In 2017, the PBCFF initiated its Reef Dart program, an innovative reef building effort using repurposed concrete utility poles and culverts that might otherwise end up in area land fills.
-Surplus materials are donated by local contractors, utility companies, municipalities and the county.
-Financial donations from the private sector cover engineering, construction, monitoring and other costs.
-Palm Beach County, a project partner, handles permitting and deployment costs.
+Surplus materials were donated by local contractors, utility companies, municipalities and the county.
+Financial donations from the private sector covered engineering, construction, monitoring and other costs.
+Palm Beach County, a project partner, handled the permitting and deployment costs.
 When deployed, Reef Darts settle in a vertical orientation on the sea floor creating high profile marine fish habitat where none previously existed.
 Each Reef Dart weighs approximately 8 to 10 tons, some measuring over 45 feet in height.
 Reef Darts provide critical fish habitat and fishing reefs that can be deployed in all depths of water.
 Baitfish, amberjack, barracuda, snapper and grouper, along with invertebrates, are among the species benefitting from previous deployments.